dgaliata/doks-blog/content/blog/mario-yaml-cheatsheet/index.md

 homepage: false
 images: ["featured.jpg"]
 seo:
-  title: "Mario YAML Cheatsheet - Blog Post"
+  title: "Mario YAML Cheatsheet - Learn YAML with Mario Bros Examples"
-  description: "The cheatsheet I wish I had when I first started learning YAML."
+  description: "Fun YAML programming cheatsheet using Mario Bros examples.
+Perfect for beginners learning YAML basics with familiar gaming references."
   canonical: ""
-  noindex: "false"
+  noindex: false
 ---
 # Introduction

 This year has been all about leveling up my DevOps skills.
 I completed several training modules from GitLab, worked on personal projects, and am currently diving head first into GitHub Actions.
 With that being said, learning YAML has been high on my list.
 As configuration files become more complex mastering YAML syntax while keeping security best practices in mind has become essential.
 I've put together this Mario Bros-themed cheat sheet (I am a huge Nintendo fan) to make the learning process more engaging while covering the key concepts every DevOps security engineer should know.